Plan 9 from Outer Space

 Plan 9 from Outer Space - Released July 22,1959.
 Directed by Ed Wood

-aka Grave Robbers from Outer Space (original working title)
+- Grave Robbers from Outer Space was the original working title

-The film had a one-off theatre screening in 1957.
-General distribution premiere was July 22, 1959. it was sold to television in 1961 where it began it's unintended campaign with motion picture fans as one of the most popular/worst films ever made.
+- The film had a one-off theatre screening in 1957.
+General distribution premiere was July 22, 1959. it was sold to television in 1961 where it began its unintended campaign with motion picture fans to eventually become praised as "the most popular/worst films ever made."

 Awful, but well-known

 This famous science fiction film is often touted as "The worst film ever made."
 It has been intentionally imitated many times by other movie-makers (and lionized in the Oscar-winning Tim Burton movie Ed Wood).

 But despite the camp and unexpected hilarity attached to Wood's most famous film, it is clearly a completely sincere effort to make a sci-fi tale in the mold of The Day the Earth Stood Still coupled with the kind of serious, pandering narration (inanely provided by professional predictor Jeron King Criswell) that comes with much more prestigious films like The Magnificent Ambersons.